A Sequential Quadratic Programming Method with High Probability Complexity Bounds for Nonlinear Equality Constrained Stochastic Optimization: Theoretical analysis

 \subsection{Preliminaries, definitions \& assumptions}

 We first define some \emph{deterministic} quantities that are used in the analysis of Algorithm~\ref{alg.sqp_line_search_practical}, and which are never explicitly computed in the implementation of the algorithm.
-Let $(\dTrue_k,\yTrue_k)\in\R{n}\times\R{m}$ be the solution of the deterministic counterpart of \eqref{eq.SQP}, i.e.,
+For all $k\in\N{}$ in any realization of Algorithm~\ref{alg.sqp_line_search_practical}, let $(\dTrue_k,\yTrue_k)\in\R{n}\times\R{m}$ be the solution of the deterministic counterpart of \eqref{eq.SQP}, i.e.,